Tax Debts – You Could Lose Your Personal Assets

 A Director Penalty Notice (DPN) may be issued by the Australian Taxation Office (ATO) and directors can be held personally liable for Company tax debts.

 Directors may be held personally liable for unpaid PAYG and unpaid superannuation.
-Presently a director cannot be held personally liable for unpaid Company Tax or GST – but this is likely to change in the near future.
+From 1 April 2020 a director can also be held personally liable for unpaid GST.

 What is a Director Penalty Notice?

 A DPN is a recovery tool of the ATO that may result in a director losing the protection of the company structure.
 If that occurs, a directors’ personal assets will be exposed and potentially available to meet a Company’s tax debt.

 When is a Director Penalty Notice issued?

 A Director Penalty Notice is usually issued when a company is significantly behind in remitting tax or lodging its BAS returns, or following a long history of broken promises, failed repayment arrangements, or when the ATO has simply lost faith in the credibility of the director.

 How does a Director Penalty Notice work?

-A Director Penalty Notice works in 2 distinct ways in respect of PAYG – BUT for superannuation, a director is immediately personally liable.
+A Director Penalty Notice works in 2 distinct ways in respect of PAYG & GST – BUT for superannuation, a director is immediately personally liable.

-1. Where a Director Penalty Notice is issued, and where all BAS returns are up to date, with all returns having been lodged within 3 months of the due date for lodgement, (even though there may be an outstanding PAYG debt), a director will be allowed 21 days to comply with the Notice and thereby AVOID personal liability for the Company PAYG Tax Debt.
+1. Where a Director Penalty Notice is issued, and where all BAS returns are up to date, with all returns having been lodged within 3 months of the due date for lodgement, (even though there may be an outstanding PAYG & GST debt), a director will be allowed 21 days to comply with the Notice and thereby AVOID personal liability for the Company PAYG & GST Tax Debt.

-In this situation, to comply with a Director Penalty Notice and avoid personal liability for a Company PAYG tax debt, a Director must, within 21 days of the date on the notice:
+In this situation, to comply with a Director Penalty Notice and avoid personal liability for a Company PAYG & GST tax debt, a Director must, within 21 days of the date on the notice: